 In closed cell sponge rubber, the holes within the material are – as the name suggests – closed off from each other, which creates a dense material full of tiny vacuums.
 Open-cell sponge rubber contains many open holes that allow air to fill the material.
 This makes it a far less dense material that is cheaper to manufacture as it comprises less material and more air per square metre.

 To produce open cell sponge rubber, ingredients are mixed in a heated mould, before sodium bicarbonate is added.
 The uncured sponge then rises like a cake, with the baking soda creating a network of tiny, interconnected bubbles.

 Conversely, manufacturing closed cell rubber involves using a chemical powder that decomposes under heat.
 The pressure is added to the mixture, and nitrogen gas is produced, which helps give closed cell sponge rubber its density and strength.

 Foam rubber and sponge rubber from Aquaseal

 Aquaseal manufactures our sponge rubber (both open and closed cell) and foam rubber from synthetic and natural rubbers.
-Our products are used for applications requiring pads, shapes, coils, and gaskets, as well as mouse mat bases and simple strips of material.
+Our products are used for applications requiring pads, shapes, coils, and rubber gaskets, as well as mouse mat bases and simple strips of material.